8 Beautiful Beaches in Nerja You Must Visit

 Things to do before visiting Nerja

-• Look for accommodation in Nerja with Booking.com.
+• Find accommodation in Nerja on Booking.com.

 • Check out tours and excursions from Nerja and Malaga with Get Your Guide.